chathrapathinikhil/chathrapathinikhil/README.md

 - 🎓 Master's in CS @ CSUF
 - 💻 Built multiple real-world projects with React, Node, and Flutter
-- 🔍 Currently working on: H1b sponsorship web extensiion soon to bbe launched on chrome store
+- 🔍 Currently working on: H1b sponsorship web extensiion soon to be launched on chrome store
 - 🌍 Passionate about productivity tools, web extensions, and developer experience
 - 🚀 Open to full-time software engineering roles